DevPsyLab/QuartoManuscript/README.md

 # QuartoManuscript

-This manuscript is posted at the following link: https://devpsylab.github.io/QuartoManuscript/.
+This manuscript that is generated from this template codebase is posted at the following link: https://devpsylab.github.io/QuartoManuscript/.
+Link the GitHub repository to [Zenodo](https://zenodo.org) for obtaining a doi (long-term storage).

 The manuscript template uses the [`apaquarto` extension](https://github.com/wjschne/apaquarto).